Skyscanner/turbolift/README.md

 ## Installation

-TODO: needs to be actually made usable

-Git clone and place scripts on the `PATH`.
+### Downloading binaries

+Pre-built binary archives can be downloaded from the [Releases](https://github.com/Skyscanner/turbolift/releases) page.

+* Download, extract the archive, and move it onto your `PATH`.
+* Note that the binaries are not currently notarized for MacOS Gatekeeper.
+If errors are displayed, use `spctl --add PATH_TO_TURBOLIFT_BINARY`.

-You must have the GitHub CLI, `gh`, installed (use brew to install).
+You must also have the GitHub CLI, `gh`, installed:

+* Install using `brew install gh`
-Before using Turbolift, run `gh auth login` once and follow the prompts.
+* Before using Turbolift, run `gh auth login` once and follow the prompts, to authenticate against github.com and/or your GitHub Enterprise server.

 ## Basic usage: